Fincer/dxvk-wine-autobuilder/README.md

 ## Requirements

+- **Linux Distribution:** Debian/Ubuntu/Mint OR Arch Linux/Manjaro.
+Variants may be compatible but they are not tested.

+- **RAM:** 4096 MB (DXVK build process may fail with less RAM available)

+- **Not listed as a hard dependency, but recommended for DXVK**: The latest Nvidia or AMD GPU drivers (Nvidia proprietary drivers // AMDGPU)

 - **Time:** it can take between 0.5-2 hours for the script to run.
-Compiling Wine takes a lot of time.
+Compiling Wine takes _a lot of time_.
 You have been warned.

-- Debian, Ubuntu, Mint or any other Linux distribution which uses `dpkg` and `àpt` for package management

-- Arch Linux, Manjaro or any other Linux distribution which uses `pacman` for package management

-- **Not listed as a hard dependency, but recommended for DXVK**: The latest Nvidia or AMD GPU drivers (Nvidia proprietary drivers // AMDGPU)

 ----------------